 If you're making pastry dough by hand, sift the flour into a large bowl with the salt, add the chopped butter, and work as briskly as you can to rub the fat into the flour.
 Use the tip of your fingers only, rather like running grains of hot sand through your fingers.
 Add the water bit by bit as above; wrap and chill the dough.

-If you're making a double crust pie, divide the dough into roughly 2/3 and 1/3.
+If you're making a double-crust pie, divide the dough into roughly 2/3 and 1/3.
 Then scatter a bit of flour on your work surface, roll your rolling pin in it, dust the palms of your hands, and start rolling.
-Always roll away from yourself, tuning the dough as you go, and keep the rolling pin and work surface floured to prevent sticking.
+Always roll away from yourself, turning the dough as you go, and keep the rolling pin and work surface floured to prevent sticking.